LordNoteworthy/cpu-internals/README.md

 * The next 4 bytes of the VMCS region are used for the VMX-abort indicator.
 The contents of these bits do not control processor operation in any way.
 A logical processor writes a non-zero value into these bits if a VMX abort occurs.
 Software may also write into this field.
 * The remainder of the VMCS region is used for VMCS data (those parts of the VMCS that control VMX non-root operation and the VMX transitions).
 The format of these data is implementation-specific.
 * To ensure proper behavior in VMX operation, software should maintain the VMCS region and related structures in writeback cacheable memory, check the VMX capability MSR IA32_VMX_BASIC.

+### Organization Of VMCS Data:
+The VMCS data are organized into six logical groups:
+	* Guest-state area: Processor state is saved into the guest-state area on VM exits and loaded from there on VM entries.
+	* Host-state area: Processor state is loaded from the host-state area on VM exits.
+	* VM-execution control fields: These fields control processor behavior in VMX non-root operation.
+They determine in part the causes of VM exits.
+	* VM-exit control fields: These fields control VM exits.
+	* VM-entry control fields: These fields control VM entries.
+	* VM-exit information fields: These fields receive information on VM exits and describe the cause and the nature of VM exits.
+On some processors, these fields are read-only.